EthanCai/programming-learning-notes/projects-part-1.md

 - [Go: queue](https://github.com/eapache/queue):  not thread-safe queue
 - [Go: safemap](https://github.com/pcrawfor/safemap): A golang channel based access object for shared use of a map of arbitrary objects
 - [Go: i18n4go](https://github.com/maximilien/i18n4go): This is a general purpose internationalization (i18n) tooling for Go language (Golang) programs.
 It allows you to prepare Go language code for internationalization and localization (l10n).
+- [uniqush-push](https://github.com/uniqush/uniqush-push): Uniqush is a free and open source software which provides a unified push service for server-side notification to apps on mobile devices.